Building Your Own Custom Workflows

 Public template: This option is only for MetaMonster team members

-Example: A simple custom prompt
+Example: A simple custom workflow

 Let’s say you want to extract the first word from each page.
 Here’s how you’d set it up: